robtweed/golgi-sbadmin/GETTING_STARTED.md

 Of course, we've hard-coded the values that are populating the *golgi_state* object, but our *onSelected()* method could, instead, send one or more REST requests to a remote resource to fetch the values used in *golgi_state*.

+### Populating Content Panel Assemblies Just Once On Initial Rendering

+The previous example has demonstrated how to update and repopulate the contents of the Cards within our *helloworld* Content Panel Assembly every time its associated menu option was clicked or tapped.

+Sometimes, however, you might want to populate the Cards just once, ie when you first clicked or tapped its associated menu option, and leave it alone on each successive menu click.
+Let's take a look a how this can be achieved instead.

+It's really a matter of changing event handlers: currently we're adding the *onSelected()* event handler to the *sbadmin-content-page* Component which will be automatically fired every time the associated menu option is clicked.:

+          let hooks = {
+            'sbadmin-content-page': {
+              configure: function() {
+                this.onSelected = function() {
+                  this.golgi_state.card1 = {
+                    header: 'Card 1 Header',
+                    body: 'Card 1 Body at ' + Date.now(),
+                    footer: 'Card 1 Footer'
+                  };
+                  this.golgi_state.card2 = {
+                    header: 'Card 2 Header',
+                    body: 'Card 2 Body at ' + Date.now(),
+                    footer: 'Card 2 Footer'
+                  };
+                  this.golgi_state.card3 = {
+                    header: 'Card 3 Header',
+                    body: 'Card 3 Body at ' + Date.now(),
+                    footer: 'Card 3 Footer'
+                  };
+                }
+              }
+            }
+          };

+Whenever an Assembly has completed being rendered, Golgi emits an event that can be detected by any Component within that Assembly via its *onOwnerAssemblyRendered()* handler.
+This is fired only once, after the entire Assembly and all its constituent Components have been fully rendered within the browser.

+So we can make use of this like so:

+          let hooks = {
+            'sbadmin-content-page': {
+              configure: function() {
+                this.onOwnerAssemblyRendered(function() {
+                  this.golgi_state.card1 = {
+                    header: 'Card 1 Header',
+                    body: 'Card 1 Body at ' + Date.now(),
+                    footer: 'Card 1 Footer'
+                  };
+                  this.golgi_state.card2 = {
+                    header: 'Card 2 Header',
+                    body: 'Card 2 Body at ' + Date.now(),
+                    footer: 'Card 2 Footer'
+                  };
+                  this.golgi_state.card3 = {
+                    header: 'Card 3 Header',
+                    body: 'Card 3 Body at ' + Date.now(),
+                    footer: 'Card 3 Footer'
+                  };
+                });
+              }
+            }
+          };

+Note that the *this* context within the *onOwnerAssemblyRendered()* handler is the Component that is invoking it.

+Save this version of the *helloworld.js* Assembly and try re-loading and re-running the example application.
+You should now find that the Cards are populated when the menu option is first selected, but their content is subsequently unchanged on successive menu clicks.